acids-ircam/RAVE/README.md

 If you use RAVE as a part of a music performance or installation, be sure to cite either this repository or the article !

+If you want to share / discuss / ask things about RAVE you can do so in our [discord server](https://discord.gg/x7pR8JDX) !

 ## Previous versions

 The original implementation of the RAVE model can be restored using